WarperSan/BossPack/README.md

 | 4  | 800k | 6.5 | 5 |
 | 5  | 1.25M | 6.5 | 7 |

-Idea behind it:
-If the Monkeys can use fire, why not Bloons too ?
-Burning through your savings >:)

 Credit:
 [Art & Name](https://bloonsconception.fandom.com/wiki/Flame_of_Terror)